-The Committee completed its review (of 107 patient flights from February to November of 1996) and recommended that DHART be allowed to continue operations in Vermont.
+The committee completed its review (of 107 patient flights from February to November of 1996) and recommended that DHART be allowed to continue operations in Vermont.
 The Committee continues to meet on a quarterly basis to review patient transports in the State of Vermont.

 The EC135 provides greater lifting capability which is important when operating at high altitude during our hot and humid summer months.

-DHART celebrated its five year anniversary on July 1, 1999 with a ceremony at the new DHART Hangar and Operations Center.
+DHART celebrated its five-year anniversary on July 1, 1999 with a ceremony at the new DHART Hangar and Operations Center.
 It was attended by former patients, dignitaries and media.

 2003 brought many changes at DHART.
 Due to construction at DHMC, a new and improved hangar was built in the North parking lot just below the Emergency Department, across from the power plant.
 We moved in on February 17.
-The hangar allows all of our operations to be centrally located.
-It houses our larger communications center, Metro Aviation EMS Pilots quarters, a crew room - which has a work station for each crew member on duty - and bays for each ambulance, including room for DHART 1 and DHART 2.
+The hangar allowed all of our operations to be centrally located.
+It housed our larger communications center, Metro Aviation EMS Pilots quarters, a crew room - which has a work station for each crew member on duty - and bays for each ambulance, including room for DHART 1 and DHART 2.

 A month later on March 17, DHART 10 was put into service.
 DHART 10 is a highly customized Lifeline Ambulance on a Freightliner chasis.
-DHART 11, our other ground unit, was placed into service also as a backup to DHART 10.
+DHART 11, our other ground unit, was also placed into service, as a backup to DHART 10.
 Both of our ground ambulances are capable of transporting two stretchers or two isolettes.
 All of our air and ground vehicles sport the same paint scheme as DHART 1.

-In 2014 DHART celebrated 20 years of bringing lifesaving service to the region with over 23000 patients transported by air or ground Ambulance.
+In 2014 DHART celebrated 20 years of bringing lifesaving service to the region with over 23,000 patients transported by air or ground ambulance.

-The DHART Program has received outstanding support from the citizens of both Vermont and New Hampshire, as well as Upstate New York and Maine Public Safety Agencies, hospitals and EMS colleagues.
+The DHART program has received outstanding support from the citizens of both Vermont and New Hampshire, as well as upstate New York and Maine public safety agencies, hospitals and EMS colleagues.
 We look forward to many more years of continued service to the people of Northern New England.